Constitution & By-Laws

 event; and attendance on consecutive days of an approved multi-day event.

-“Regulations for the Army of the Confederate States,“Regulations for the Army of the Confederate States, including the "Articles of War”"Articles of War”"Articles of War”"Articles of War”, and all other laws appertaining to the guidance of the Army – both Volunteer and Regular – as enacted by Congress from and published by authority of the War Department from 1861-1864, will govern the military affairs of the Company and nothing contrary to them will be enjoined or permitted.
+SECTION I. REGULATIONS"Regulations for the Army of the Confederate States", including the "Articles of War", and all other laws appertaining to the guidance of the Army – both Volunteer and Regular – as enacted by Congress and published by authority of the War Department from 1861-1864, will govern the military affairs of this Company and nothing contrary to them will be enjoined or permitted.

 SECTION II.
 RANK

-senior rank company-grade line officer who is in command of
+senior rank company-grade line officer who commands the Company,

-of the Company and who is responsible for its operation.
+soldiers in the Company, and who is responsible for managing its operation.

 2.)
-Sergeant – A non-commissioned officer who is charged with authority over a Section and who is responsible for its supervision and the completion of its duties.
+Sergeant is a non-commissioned officer who is charged with authority at the section level, and who is responsible for its supervision and the completion of its duties.

 3.)
-Corporal – A junior grade non-commissioned officer who is charged with authority over a Squad and who is responsible for its direction.
+Corporal is a junior grade non-commissioned officer who is charged with authority at the squad level, and who is responsible for its direction.

 4.)
-Private – An enlisted volunteer or conscripted soldier who is without authority, but who may hold positions of responsibility and special assignment.
+Private but who may hold positions of responsibility and special assignment.

 RATIFICATION & AMENDMENTS